- September 10, 2018

 - Posted by: webmaster

-- Category: Change Management, CxO, Digital Transformation, Economics, Mergers & Acquisitions, Motivational, Process Improvement
+- Categories: Change Management, CxO, Digital Transformation, Economics, Mergers & Acquisitions, Motivational, Process Improvement

 Succession planning is a challenge no matter how large or small a business is.
 Leaders at SME (Small Medium Enterprise) often think that large companies have the advantage, because they have larger pool of talent to work with.
 While it might be true to a degree; the environments are different and there are challenges in organizations of all sizes.
 Based on what we are hearing and seeing, there are a lot of companies with the future at stake as the ownership and or partners surpass retirement age.